 In 1976, the Swedish Topaz Parure got a new wearer, in the form of Queen Silvia, wore paired the pieces with the Braganza Tiara for her first Official Portrait.
 Queen Silvia has regularly worn the Demi-Parure at a variety of important public and private occasions, like King Carl Gustaf’s 50th Birthday in 1996, cousin Queen Margretha of Denmark’s 60th Birthday in 2000, the 1995 Pre-Wedding Gala of cousin Crown Prince Pavlos of Greece (also wearing the gown worn by Crown Princess Victoria at the Nobel Prize Ceremony earlier this month), and the Swedish State Visit to Denmark, as well as numerous Nobel Prize Ceremonies.

-More recently, Queen Silvia paired the Topaz Demi-Parure with the Braganza Tiara at the Wedding of Crown Princess Victoria, and the most recent appearance of the Parure was in a 2014 Portrait.
+More recently, Queen Silvia paired the Topaz Demi-Parure with the Braganza Tiara at the Wedding of Crown Princess Victoria, with the 9-Prong Tiara for Hereditary Grand Duke Guillaume’s Pre-Wedding Gala in 2012, and the most recent appearance of the Parure was in a 2014 Portrait.
 I hope we get to see it worn by Crown Princess Victoria at one of the Nobel Prize Ceremonies, but there is no doubt we will continue to see the Topaz Demi-Parure for years to come.

 Listen to Queen Silvia talking about the Topaz Parure: